In Excel 2010, the ZTEST function has been replaced by the Z.TEST function, although both functions perform the same calculation.

 I.e. the function returns the probability that the supplied hypothesized sample mean is greater than the mean of the supplied data values.

-The format of the Ztest function is:
+The syntax of the Ztest function is:

 where the function arguments are: